 Another cause of signals arriving off the great-circle path is termed sidescatter.
 It is possible that, at a given time, the ionosphere does not support great-circle propagation of the signal from the transmitter to the receiver because the frequency is above the MUF for that path.
 However, at the same time, propagation may be supported from both ends of the path to some mutually accessible point off the great-circle path.
-The signal from the source may propagate to that point on the Earth's surface and hop in a sideways direction to continue to the receiver.
+The signal from the Earth's surface and hop in a sideways direction to continue to the receiver.